 How did Flutter optimize app maintenance in the ING Business?

 ING Business was one of the first banking apps rewritten to Flutter in the SDK’s early beta days in 2020.
 The Flutter banking app developed by ING Business was a huge commercial success.
-In 2020, the application received the Global Finance award for the best banking mobile application.
+In 2020, the application received the Global Finance award for the best mobile banking solution.

 Let us remind you, however, that in 2020 Flutter was still a relatively new framework.
 Back then, the gradually introduced improvements were causing libraries to lose compatibility or code fragments to stop working.
 So why did ING decide to use Google’s framework even though it was still struggling with the problems of the beta version?